 20. Peninsula Desk

 A peninsula desk bridges the gap between people on either side of the tabletop while simultaneously providing more space without restriction, like in bow front desks.
 This desk is usually added to another office desk to create an L-shaped desk or attached to an L-shaped desk to form U-shaped desks.
-These types of desks provide a larger conference area for client meets and office discussions.
+These types of desks provide a larger conference area for client meetings and office discussions.

-Moreover, they can be customized by adding different laminated layers to ensure they compliment the color palette or texture of your other office furniture.
+Moreover, they can be customized by adding different laminated layers to ensure they complement the color palette or texture of your other office furniture.
 I also recommend adding shelves or cubby holes while attaching them to other desks.

-21. Circular Or Round Desk
+21. Circular or Round Desk

 A circular or round desk allows both individual and group work or projects.
 With free leg spaces and an unrestricted desk surface, a circular desk has a modern design compatible with various dimensions and finishes.
 This stylish desk can be used with or without cable management to provide a more relaxed working environment than traditional conference desks.